ourkwest/ClojureWorkshop/README.md

 0. Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 1. Install [Leiningen](http://leiningen.org/)
 2. Know about Leiningen:
-	a.
-Know how to create a leiningen project “lein new <project_name>”
+	1. Know how to create a leiningen project “lein new <project_name>”
-	b.
-Know how to add dependencies to a leiningen project [TODO…]
+	2. Know how to add dependencies to a leiningen project [TODO…]
-	c.
-Know how to start a leiningen repl “lein repl”
+	3. Know how to start a leiningen repl “lein repl”
 3. Know where the file is located:
 	a.
 Ask me
 4. Know some useful Clojure libraries: